Joan of France, Duchess of Berry: Marriage

-In what has been described as "one of the seamiest lawsuits of the age", Louis did not, as might be expected, argue the marriage to be void due to consanguinity (the general excuse for the dissolution of a marriage at that time).
+In what has been described as "one of the seamiest lawsuits of the age", Louis did not, as might be expected, argue the marriage to be void due to consanguinity (the general excuse for the dissolution of a marriage at that time - the couple were second cousins once removed).
 Louis argued that he had been below the legal age of consent (fourteen) to marry and that the marriage had never been consummated due to her physical deformity, and provided a rich variety of detail as to how she was malformed.
 Joan, unsurprisingly, fought this uncertain charge fiercely, producing witnesses to Louis boasting of having "mounted my wife three or four times during the night."
 Louis also claimed that his sexual performance had been inhibited by witchcraft; Joan responded by asking how, in that case, he was able to know what it was like to try to make love to her.
-Joan would likely have won, for Louis's case was exceedingly weak, however Pope Alexander VI was committed for political reasons to grant the annulment.
+Pope Alexander VI was regardless committed for political reasons to grant the annulment.

 The commission of investigation appointed by the pope established that the marriage with Joan was invalid for lack of consent and that it never had been consummated.
 Accordingly, he ruled against the Queen.
 The annulment was declared on 15 December 1498.
 Joan stepped aside, saying that she would pray for her former husband.
 She was made Duchess of Berry and retired to Bourges, capital of the duchy.